Article

 25. Hire New Employees with Care

-When making hiring decisions, keep in mind that the new employee must have the right qualifications and be the right person for the company.
-A candidate can learn some skills they don’t have on their resume.
-They can’t necessarily learn how to be a good fit for a particular company.
+When making hiring decisions, keep in mind that the new employee must have the right qualifications and be the right person for the organization.
+A candidate can learn some skills they don’t have on their resume, but they can’t necessarily learn how to be a good fit for the company’s culture and workforce.

-It may be a better idea to choose a candidate who has a great attitude and is willing to learn over the person who has more experience and several awards but who is more rigid in their thinking.
+It may be a better idea to choose a candidate who has a great attitude and is willing to learn over the person who has more experience and several awards but who is more rigid in their thinking, ensuring a better fit with the organization’s values and workforce.

 26. Support Employees in Career Advancement

-The days when someone would spend their entire career with the same company are finished.
+The days when someone would spend their entire career with the same organization are finished.
 Employees will eventually move on to new opportunities.
-They need to know that their current employer supports them in their career ambitions, whether it means they end up leaving the company or staying on.
+They need to know that their current employer supports them in their career ambitions, whether it means they end up leaving the organization or staying on, retaining valuable people within the workforce.

-To keep high performing workers in the company, hire from within the organization whenever possible.
-Provide current employees with training, so they can keep their skills current and learn new ones.
-Make business communication tools a priority to assist employees in performing their job duties.
+To keep high-performing workers in the organization, hire from within the organization whenever possible.
+Provide current employees with training and development, so they can keep their skills current and learn new ones.
+Make business communication tools a priority to assist employees in performing their job duties, aligning with leadership and organizational values to support the workforce.

 27. Add Some Fun to the Workplace

-The workplace doesn’t have to be completely serious all the time to keep employees productive.
-To keep employees engaged, find ways to maintain interest by making employees’ jobs fun, especially if the work itself is repetitive or mundane in nature.
+The workplace doesn’t have to be completely serious all the time to keep the workforce productive.
+To keep employees engaged, find ways to maintain interest by making the workforce’s jobs fun, especially if the work itself is repetitive or mundane in nature.
 The work still has to get done, but employees can enjoy themselves by answering a fun trivia quiz on their break, entering draws for prizes, etc.

 28. Identify and Support Star Employees

-It’s crucial to look for employees who are performing above and beyond what is expected of them.
+It’s crucial to look for employees within the organization who are performing above and beyond what is expected of them.
 These are “star” employees and they stand out from the rest of the workforce.
-Their contributions can make a major difference to the company culture
+Their contributions can make a major difference to the company culture and exemplify leadership and organizational values.

-Once these outstanding performers are identified, make a point of rewarding them for their performance.
-Promote them to higher-level positions.
-Point to them on the company intranet as examples of what other employees can aspire to with hard work, dedication, and training.
+Once these outstanding performers are identified within the organization, make a point of rewarding them for their performance.
+Promote them to higher-level positions, recognizing their leadership potential.
+Highlight them on the company intranet as examples of what other employees can aspire to with hard work, dedication, and training, inspiring the workforce.

 29. Invest in Modern Technology

-Employees can’t be expected to stay engaged in their work and give their best effort if they are working with old, outdated technology.
-An employer can create a forward thinking work culture by investing in modern software and equipment so that employees have all the tools they need to do their work efficiently.
-The employees will find their work runs more smoothly if they are not spending extra time looking for files or dealing with outdated versions of software.
+Employees within the organization can’t be expected to stay engaged in their work and give their best effort if they are working with old, outdated technology.
+An employer can create a forward-thinking work culture by investing in modern software and equipment so that employees have all the tools they need to do their work efficiently.
+The workforce will find their work runs more smoothly if they are not spending extra time looking for files or dealing with outdated versions of software, enhancing organizational productivity and leadership.

 30. Keep Practicing Engagement Processes

 With time and practice, engagement processes can become a key part of the company culture.
-If a company feels that employee engagement is something it needs to work on, then its management and employees need to be persistent in their efforts.
+If an organization feels that employee engagement is something it needs to work on, then its leadership and employees need to be persistent in their efforts to engage the workforce.

-As team members invest in engagement strategies, overall engagement increases and continues to grow steadily over time.
+As team members invest in engagement strategies, overall engagement within the organization increases and continues to grow steadily over time.
 Remember, engagement can’t be forced.
 It’s crucial to be patient with the process.
 The employee experience doesn’t change overnight.
-Workers are initially cautious that the changes the employer is introducing won’t be permanent.
-Management must continue to keep demonstrating the principles of being open and honest.
-Eventually, employees will respond.
+Workers are initially cautious that the changes leadership is introducing won’t be permanent.
+Management must continue to keep demonstrating the principles of being open and honest, adhering to organizational values.
+Eventually, the workforce will respond positively.

 Get started with LumApps